Discover the visual language of Processing to explore computational thinking, problem-solving, and the intersection of technology and art.

 This course uses an open source programming language, Processing.
 Students are required to bring “modern” laptop or notebook computer running Windows 7 or greater, OS X 10.7 or greater, or Linux that can connect to the internet wirelessly.
-No coding experience required.
+No coding experience is needed.

 This is an ideal course for students interested in computer coding, digital visual arts, software design and engineering.
 Become familiar with Processing, practice code conversion, and create loops and functions as you build your programming skills.
 No previous computer programming or Processing experience is required for this course.

 Generate an original concept or idea that allows you to practice and demonstrate your skills.
-Consider what new software you would like to develop.
+Consider what new concept you would like to develop or express through code.